Tslimshady99/lorian-docs/docs/commands.md

 | set ticketmsg-ch | Set where ticket messages go from reply | #channel | manage_guild |
 | set logs | Set which logging events are turned on or off | <option\|on/off\> | manage_guild |
 | set prefix | Set my prefix in a server | <text\> | manage_guild |

+To get all options for `set logs` leave it blank.